Disappointing indie drama portrays drug use positively.

 Is it any good?

-Lynn Shelton's previous film, Your Sister's Sister, was an impressively intuitive movie, totally in touch with its characters, their surroundings, and their inner emotions.
-And so it's puzzling that her follow-up, TOUCHY FEELY, is such a strange failure.
-It begins as four characters gather for dinner, and it's not entirely clear who they are or how they know one another.
+It's puzzling that Lynn Shelton followed up her successful Your Sister's Sister with such a strange, muddled failure.
+Your Sister's Sister was an impressively intuitive movie, totally in touch with its characters, their surroundings, and their inner emotions.
+TOUCHY FEELY begins as four characters gather for dinner, and it's not entirely clear who they are or how they know one another.
 This shapeless quality continues throughout, as the movie employs a kind of supernatural device -- Abby's sudden revulsion to skin and Paul's sudden ability to heal -- in a naturalistic setting.